esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 ## Permissive and copylfet licenses

-## License compatability
+## License compatibility

 Today most codes depend on libraries, which also have their own licenses.
 So how do these licenses influence or limit your choice of license.
-This is the realm of license compatability and it is complictated, because it depends on
+This is the realm of license compatibility and it is complictated, because it depends on
 - how you package your software
 - how integrated the library is in your code
 - what the specific license of that library requires